• Skip to primary navigation

 Farmers markets are sometimes not very different from the grocery store in that way.
 And maybe this doesn’t matter to you, you shop at markets for other reasons…the ambiance, fresh air, convenience.

-But, if you are hoping to source more of your food locally, and buy directly from small farms, it’s good to know how to spot resellers at the farmers market.
+But, if you are hoping to source more of your food locally, and buy directly from small farms, it’s good to know how to spot fake farmers at the farmers market.
 Armed with this info you can walk past the resellers’ tables and buy directly from the real farmers who are there.

 Let’s dive in!